vuepress-theme-hope/vuepress-theme-hope/packages/add-this/README.md

 ## Deprecated Warning ![deprecated](https://img.shields.io/badge/-deprecated-yellow)

-We are just making this plugin compatable with V2.
+We are just making this plugin compatible with V2.
 This plugin will no longer under maintainment.

 ### Why❔